For practitioners building inside someone else's infrastructure and deciding what needs to remain theirs.

 Host practices change ownership, close, restructure, or shift their model.
 Even good arrangements end.
 Practitioners who have built their patient base entirely inside someone else's infrastructure often discover, at the moment of transition, that the infrastructure was doing more work than they realized.

 The goal is not to duplicate the host's infrastructure or work around it.
-It is to own the layer that makes the practice portable, without friction to the existing arrangement.
+It is to own the layer that makes your practice portable, without friction to the existing arrangement.

 A practice with its own infrastructure can move.
 A practice without it cannot.

-The right investments here pay for themselves not just in bookings and referrals, but in optionality.
+The right investments here pay for themselves not just in bookings and referrals, but in your ability to move if the arrangement changes.

-Common Stage 2B pattern: Practitioners in shared arrangements often discover the portability gap at the moment of transition, when changing it is no longer straightforward.
+Worth naming: practitioners in shared arrangements often discover the portability gap at the moment of transition, when it is no longer easy to fix.

 If the host front desk represents your practice well, that coverage may be entirely adequate for day-to-day operations.
 The question is still whether the number is yours.

-The right setup, particularly for practitioners generating their own patient base, is a dedicated VoIP business number that forwards to the existing front desk.
+The right setup, particularly if you are generating your own patient base, is a dedicated VoIP business number that forwards to the existing front desk.
 From the host's perspective, nothing changes.
 From yours, the number belongs to you.
-If the arrangement ends, it comes with you, forwards to a new location or service, and patients never need to be notified of a change.
+If the arrangement ends, it comes with you, forwards to a new location or service, and your patients never need to be notified of a change.

 If the existing front desk is not representing your practice well, a separate reception layer may be necessary.
-HPM provides dedicated numbers, handles the configuration, and can manage overflow or specific call types without disrupting the existing arrangement.
+HPM provides dedicated numbers and can manage overflow or specific call types without disrupting the existing arrangement.
+Business texting configuration is available as an add-on service.

 Patients increasingly discover practices through maps and local search.
 Reviews, visibility, and location data are attached to whoever claimed the profile.
 In a shared practice arrangement, that is often the host.